alexgibson/alxgbsn.co.uk/_posts/2013-02-18-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 - Chrome
 - Safari 6

 Browsers that do not yet support the Web Notification API will simply report a console warning instead of a showing notification.
+I'll be keeping this plugin up to date as more browsers add support for the API and as the spec changes.